nicholasayam/Digital-CV/README.md

 - **Participant**, Singapore Airlines [AppChallenge](https://appchallenge.singaporeair.com/en/challenges/students-2021) [Tertiary Student Track] *(2021)*
   - Worked as a team of 3 students to enhance the current on-board entertainment system with a mobile application to create an engaging in-flight gaming experience. *(2021)*
 - **Participant**, 313@somerset [Visual Art Contest](https://www.313somerset.com.sg/-/media/retail/asia/313-somerset/files/20210803_somersetlive_contest_form_6-august.pdf?la=en&hash=0BD11D3CFE4871393D6221C9855ADE1297FD1E6A) *(2021)*
-  - Designed a vibrant and dynamic wall poster to fit organiser's needs.
+  - Designed a vibrant and dynamic wall poster to fit the organiser's needs.

 ***

 ## 📌 On The Side (Co-Curricular Activities)
 - **Co-founder and Executive, Aerospace Electronics Guild *(2020 - Present)***
-	-	Oversaw and mentored a group of 14 students with key knowledge of the cockpit and training on a full-scale A320 static simulator.
+	-	Oversaw and mentored 14 students with key knowledge of the cockpit and training on a full-scale A320 static simulator.
 	-	Designed, organised, and coordinated the sale of the DASE course shirt (Aerospace Electronics) with exceeding sales of more than 400 shirts sold.
 	- [Note: Aerospace Electronics Guild is a special interest group headed by Diploma of Aerospace Electronics (DASE) course chair, Mr Danny Lee.]